 What are the ethical implications here?

 Should university administration make their presence known when dropping in to an academic course?
 Who "owns" the course?
 The university, the faculty teaching it, or the learners enrolled in it?
-Should class discussions be a private matter between students and insructor?
+Should class discussions be a private matter between students and instructor?
 Should students have a right to say who should have access to the "content" they generate during the course?
-Do students have the right to be notified when someone other than the instructor is ovserving them online?
+Do students have the right to be notified when someone other than the instructor is observing them online?

 Should we be more explicit with learners that online activity can be tracked, and what effect might that have on learner interest and motivation?
 How might it affect the learner-trainer relationship?
 How can you say it without sounding like Big Brother?

 What do we do when, as with my own example, we are privy to knowledge we'd just as soon we didn't have?
 Not long ago my colleague's boss called to discuss her continued issues with the resistant classroom trainer, who had shared his "findings" with her.
 What would you have said?
 Would you have confronted the trainer, who is also a colleague?
 What are the rights of the learner in the online world?
 What is the role of the trainer/consultant in this situation?

 What rules should exist for those of us who have access to the panopticon?